maritzaochrom/FirstTestMaritzaOchoa/README.md

 * Move the footer in HTML to the bottom of the document.

 ### Finishing Up
-* Once you have finished all the tasks, strike out the all the list items (in the html document) that are **test instructions**.
+* Once you have finished all the tasks, strike out the all the list items in the "_List_" section.